-The goal of this study is to enable us to apply this methodology to big data, in order to find the interannual and regional patterns in larger, higher frequency climate networks.
-Cluster analysis will be tested on smaller regions as well.
+The goal of this study is to enable us to apply this k-means clustering to “big” data, in order to find the interannual and regional patterns in larger, higher frequency climate datasets.
+This extended application will allow researchers to gain a much more comprehensive insight and intuition for physical systems by mechanistically and impartially grouping multiple variables that form the prominent features of these networks.
 Other variable pairs besides pCO2 and SST will also be explored, such as CO2 flux and chlorophyll, in order to assess other drivers in Eq.
 (1).
-Finally, higher order clustering and classification techniques will be analyzed in order to determine the most efficient and successful method.
+Finally, higher order clustering and classification techniques will be analyzed in order to determine the most efficient and successful method for understanding the ocean carbon cycle.

 All routines and datasets used in this study are freely available in the Ocean Carbon States page of the NASA-Goddard Institute for Space Studies web portal (data.giss.nasa.gov/oceans/carbonstates).